MillenniumEarl/F95API/README.md

 The serialization in JSON format of this object is possible through `JSON.stringify()` while the deserialization must happen through the static method `GameInfo.fromJSON()`.

 ## User data
-User data (after authentication) can be stored in a UserData object, consisting of the following fields:
+User data (after authentication) can be stored in a UserProfile object, consisting of the following fields:

 ```
 username: Name of the logged in user